pyload/pyload/docs/plugins/base_plugin.rst

 A Plugin in pyLoad is a python file located at one of the subfolders in :file:`module/plugins/`.
 All different plugin types inherit from :class:`Base <module.plugins.Base.Base>`, which defines basic methods and meta data.
 You should read this section carefully, because it's the base for all plugin development.
+It is also a good idea to look at the class diagram [1]_ for all plugin types to get an overview.
-After that it is a good idea to look at several already existing plugin to get a more detailed idea of how they have to look like and whats possible with them.
+At last you should look at several already existing plugin to get a more detailed idea of how they have to look like and whats possible with them.

 Meta Data